fbpx

 Our Favorite Cruise Looks

-Related Posts: Texas Gift Ideas for the Texas Lover!
+Related Posts: Texas Gift Ideas for Texas Enthusiasts

 A Norwegian Prima Review: Final Thoughts

-I loved how unique the Norwegian Prima was.
-I was never bored!
+I loved how unique the Norwegian Prima was compared to other NCL ships.
+I was never bored and always had a good time!
 Norwegian Prima also managed to find the best staff.
 Cruise ship customer service is unlike anywhere else.
 I truly appreciate how everyone aboard this Texas cruise ship worked so hard to make sure we had the best experience possible.
 They truly went above and beyond our expectations!
 We received first-class service everywhere we went!
 It’s things like that that make a vacation one you’ll remember forever.

 There were a few things I thought could have been better.
-For instance, the specialty dining.
-I just didn’t find it worth the extra cost, and I was really looking forward to trying out different restaurants.
-However, I enjoyed the normal complimentary dining so much, I wasn’t concerned about the specialty dining in the end.
+For instance, specialty dining just didn’t seem worth the extra cost, and I was really looking forward to trying out different restaurants.
+However, I enjoyed the normal complimentary dining so much that I wasn’t concerned about the specialty dining in the end.
 The other thing would be the wait at Hudson’s for breakfast and dinner.